-The experience gave me a really enlightened perspective of people who have pain conditions like fibromyalgia, or like my daughter has from her cerebral palsy.
+The experience gave me a really enlightened perspective of people who have pain conditions like my daughter has from her cerebral palsy.
 Granted, I always had respect, and sympathy for what my daughter goes through, but until you have intense daily pain yourself, you just do not really know.

 I did manage to keep up on my blog during this time, but each smile was forced, and I had to pull deep from my don’t quit nature to get things done.

 Alas, I was face to face with my doctor.

 He told me he could do an aspiration in the office but he did not have an ultrasound machine to guide the aspiration and he really did not want to do that considering the pain I was in.

 More On The Pain:

 Now if you are not yet convinced at my pain level at this point, I think you will understand when I tell you what I asked him.
 I asked him if they ( my breasts ) could be removed.

 At first, he looked slightly shocked, but then he tilted his head to the side and looked like he understood why I asked him that.
 We went into a long conversation about my family history of breast cancer.